bmegli/realsense-network-hardware-video-encoder/README.md

 ## Hardware

-Tested on Intel KabyLake with Realsense D435:
+Tested on Intel KabyLake with Realsense D435, D455, L515.

 Requires Intel VAAPI compatible hardware encoder (QuickSync Video).
 For depth encoding at least KabyLake.

 [Other technologies](https://github.com/bmegli/realsense-network-hardware-video-encoder/wiki/Hardware) may also work but were not tested.

-Infrared textured depth encoding is implemented only for D435 and L515.
+Infrared textured depth encoding is implemented for D435, D455 and L515.
-Color textured depth encoding is implemented for D415, D435, L515.
+Color textured depth encoding is implemented for D415, D435, D455, L515.

 ## Dependencies